How IHG takes hospitality to new heights

 One of the ways IHG distinguishes its brands from the competition is by creating unique experiences for nearly every customer.
 Added human touches — like cooking a guest’s favorite meal, sewing a torn garment, granting a surprise upgrade or tracking down a lost passport — make all the difference in customer satisfaction.
 This highly individualized service is thanks in part to the company’s emphasis on employee engagement.
 Encouraging staff to go the extra mile creates repeat customers and loyal brand advocates.

-In one memorable success story featured on the company’s blog, the staff at Bali’s Hotel Indigo helped make a marriage proposal extra special.
+In one memorable success story, the staff at Bali’s Hotel Indigo helped make a marriage proposal extra special.
 “A guest checking in one evening told me he wanted to propose to his girlfriend at sunset while they were here, but he had no idea how to go about it,” recalled Agung, bell service manager at the Seminyak Beach location.
 He and his team set a romantic scene, complete with flowers, cake and a live band.

 When the big moment came, the guest’s girlfriend responded with a joyful, “Yes!” and the couple and staff celebrated with big smiles, teary eyes and full hearts.
 To Agung, incredible gestures like these are all in a day’s work, “We just loved adding the extra touches to maybe the most important moment of their lives.
 It’s something he and his fiancée will remember forever.”